Harium/keel/README.md

 Etyllic Motion
 ==============

-Etyllic Motion is a Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).
+Etyllic Motion is a Java Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).

+Comparing to other computer vision libraries it is:

+- higher-level
+- easier to use
+- probably slower

+#### Main Goal
+The main goal is port widely known algorithms to Java and create a set of tools to help programmers to work with image processing/computer vision.
+If you are looking for a ultrafast library, try [OpenCV](http://opencv.org/) instead.

 #### Features: